judeiwuji/alx-system_engineering-devops/0x00-shell_basics/README.md

 10-back: This will change the working directory to the previous one

 11-lists: This will list the contents of current directory, parent directory and /boot directory including the hidden files

+12: This will print the type of the file iamafile located at /tmp directory